SocialGouv/streaming-file-encryption/README.md

 ## FAQ

 ### Why HMAC?
-Isn't AES-GCM already authenticated?
+Isn't AES-GCM / Poly1305 already authenticated?

-For a single-block file, the final HMAC is indeed redundant with the authenticated encryption of AES-GCM.
+For a single-block file, the final HMAC is indeed redundant with the authenticated encryption of AES-GCM / Poly1305.

 However, consider an input file spanning multiple blocks of 16kiB.
 While the IV incrementation ensures that blocks can't be reordered or skipped, there are